tutorials-website/angular-tutorials-code/README.md

 # angular-tutorials-code
-Important lecture code for student to whoc want to use for testing purpose
+Important lecture code for visitors to who want to use for testing purpose